 Queen Elizabeth National Park is also known as an Important Birding Area with various water birds, woodland and forest dwellers, raptors, and various migratory species.

-Some of the key bird species include; African Skimmer, Greater Flamingo, Chapin’s Flycatcher, Black Bee-eater, White-winged Warbler, Verreaux’s Eagle Owl, Papyrus Gonolek, Papyrus Canary, Corncrake, Bar-tailed Godwit, Pink-backed Pelican, African Broadbill, etc.
+Some of the key bird species include; the African Skimmer, Greater Flamingo, Chapin’s Flycatcher, Black Bee-eater, White-winged Warbler, Verreaux’s Eagle Owl, Papyrus Gonolek, Papyrus Canary, Corncrake, Bar-tailed Godwit, Pink-backed Pelican, African Broadbill, etc.

 4. Crater Lake Hikes

 There are over 72 huge round basins (craters) scattered around this park and nature treks are one of the best ways to explore these landscapes.
-You may get to see a variety of forest and savannah species, the rift valley escarpment, and also the famous salt lake, Katwe where traditional salt mining has been practiced since the 16th century.
+You may get to see a variety of forest and savannah species, the Rift Valley escarpment, and also the famous salt lake, Katwe where traditional salt mining has been practiced since the 16th century.

 The neighboring Lake Munyanyange is a bird sanctuary, famous for the migratory bird, the lesser flamingo.
 Other craters can be seen over a 27-kilometer drive through the park.